How to start a construction business in Ontario

 Labour regulations and workplace safety

-If you carry on a business in the construction industry as a contractor, sub-contractor, sole proprietor, partner in a partnership or an executive officer in a corporation, you must register with the Workplace Safety and Insurance Board (WSIB) for mandatory insurance coverage.
+If you own or run a construction business, with or without employees, you must register with the Workplace Safety and Insurance Board (WSIB).
 There are some exceptions to the mandatory coverage.

 If you hire an independent contractor to work with your business, you must make sure that they have been issued a Clearance Certificate from the Workplace Safety and Insurance Board (WSIB).
 The certificate is issued free of charge and proves that the contractor is registered with the WSIB and has an account in good standing.
 The certificate also clears you of financial responsibility for WSIB payments.